kedro-org/kedro/docs/source/tutorial/set_up_data.md

 kedro ipython
 ```

-Then type the following into the IPython prompt:
+Then type the following into the IPython prompt to test load some `csv` data:

 ```python
 companies = catalog.load("companies")